MarcoAntonioMendez/BooM/README.md

 # BooM
 BooM is a light gun video game for PC, the game gets its inspiration from the legendary DooM series.
-You can watch a small gameplay in this link: COMING SOON.
-This project was made for a class I had in university.
+You can watch a small gameplay in this link: https://www.youtube.com/watch?v=ynAB7gpe4cQ This project was made for a class I had in university.

 The idea was to develop a video game similar to Duck Hunt but with the atmosphere of and feeling of Doom.